RohanAlexander/AustralianPoliticians/README.md

 Australian Dictionary of Biography, and the Senate Biographies wherever possible.
 Limited information was obtained from other sources, such as state parliaments and newspapers (via Trove), and these have generally been specified in the comments.

-The uniqueID\_to\_aphID dataset was primarily drawn from a dataset put together by Patrick Leslie, but it was checked against a modern dataset from [Open Australia](https://github.com/openaustralia/openaustralia-parser/blob/master/data/people.csv), and Tim Sherratt’s Historic Hansard records for the [Reps](http://historichansard.net/hofreps/people/) and
+The uniqueID\_to\_aphID dataset was primarily drawn from a dataset put together by Patrick Leslie, and it was checked against a modern dataset from [Open Australia](https://github.com/openaustralia/openaustralia-parser/blob/master/data/people.csv), and Tim Sherratt’s Historic Hansard records for the [Reps](http://historichansard.net/hofreps/people/) and